eeriespace/eeriespace.github.io/_posts/2020-08-12-play-report-release-the-stockbroker.md

 ### Hallway 3 - Ground floor

-Nothing on this hallway as she exits the previous office.
+Nothing in this hallway as she exits the previous office.

 ### Office 1 - Ground floor